kuzzleio/kuzzle-plugin-auth-totp/README.md

 # Plugin Totp Authentication

-This plugin is a proof-of-concept for 2Factor authenication to Kuzzle, with TOTP protocol.
+This plugin is a proof-of-concept for 2Factor authentication to Kuzzle, with TOTP protocol.

 # Configuration